ctb/titus-blog/src/2015-wok-labelhash.rst

       labels = lh.sweep_label_neighborhood(graph_path)

-...which you can then use with a preexisting databases of the sequence.
+...which you can then use with a preexisting database of the sequence.

 Why would you do any of this?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~